Skip to content

 Frequentist comparison (McNemar test)

-For reference, you can compare the Bayesian result with McNemar's test on the same binarized paired data:
+For reference, you can compare the Bayesian result with McNemar's exact test on the same paired binary data.
+The library ships a small wrapper that returns a standardised FrequentistTestResult:

 BFDA sample-size planning